yegor256/blog/_drafts/iccq.md

 2) "author notification"---two months after the submission,
 3) "camera-ready copies"---one month after author notification.
 This timeline seems doable, but pretty tight.
-Next year we'll give our PC more time for reviews: two months is definitely not enough for a bigger event.
+Next year we'll give our PC more time for reviewing: two months is definitely not enough for a bigger event.

 **Website**<br/>